googleapis/mcp-toolbox-sdk-go/tbadk/README.md

 ```

-The reason we have to type assert it before passing it to ADK Go, is because it requires requires a generic `tool.Tool` interface.
+The reason we have to type assert it before passing it to ADK Go, is because it requires a generic `tool.Tool` interface.
 You can always convert it back to `ToolboxTool` format to access the specialized  methods.

 To see how the MCP Toolbox Go SDK works with ADK Go, check out the end-to-end example in the [/samples/](https://github.com/googleapis/mcp-toolbox-sdk-go/tree/main/tbadk/samples) folder.